Last Updated on

 There’s nothing wrong with an LPVO, and if you take the time to become an expert marksman, you can mitigate many of the drawbacks.
 But for the average user, there are going to be stark differences.

-Of course, you’ll want to consider the brand of whatever sights you’re looking at.
+Of course, you’re going to want to consider the brand of whatever sights you’re looking at.
 In that vein, it’s best to compare across the same brand when looking at a red dot sight and an LPVO.
 This will give you an accurate representation of the difference in style, instead of the brand that you’re looking at.

 There’s no doubt that you can find a high-quality red dot sight for far less money than a high-quality LPVO.
 While the starting price point for a top-notch red dot sight is close to $100, the starting point for an LPVO is $400.